-Tango was born at a breeder compound in Miami, pulled away from her mother, and sold as a tiny infant to a Hollywood trainer for the movies, television, and commercial business.
+Tango was born at a breeder compound in Miami, taken from her mother, and sold as a tiny infant to a Hollywood trainer for the movies, television, and commercial business.
 She has performed in several movies (including Jay and Silent Bob Strike Back) and worked in various commercials.
-In fact, it is assumed that her name came from her use in many of the Tang® commercials where her image is still used on some of their packaging.
+In fact, it is assumed that her name came from her use in many of the Tang® commercials.

 Like most young apes, Tango grew until she was too large to be used in entertainment and commercials.
-Once she turned seven years old, her “shelf life” as a working orangutan had expired.
-So, Tango was out-placed from show business and was shipped to our Wauchula sanctuary in August 2004.
+Once she turned seven years old, her time as a working orangutan had expired.
+So, Tango was out-placed from show business and was sent to our Wauchula sanctuary in August 2004.

-Tango has been introduced and housed at the sanctuary with several other orangutans.
+Over the years at the sanctuary, Tango has lived with several other orangutans (Pongo, Mari, Christopher, Geri, Pebbles, and Jam).
 Today Tango spends most of her time with adult male, BamBam, and he is just WILD about her!